Neck pain can make even the simplest tasks feel difficult — from turning your head while driving to sitting comfortably at your desk.

 - Wear and tear of spinal discs due to advanced age

-- Herniated or bulging spinal discs due to trauma or degenerative disc disease
+- Herniated or bulging spinal discs due to trauma or degenerative disc disease, which can place pressure on nearby nerve roots and lead to radiating symptoms

 - Spinal stenosis (narrowing of the spaces in which your nerves travel)

-- Tumors that put pressure on your nerve roots
+- Spinal tumors that put pressure on your nerve roots

 How Do You Know You Have Cervical Radiculopathy?